The Brexit transition period ended at 11.00pm on 31 December 2020.

 Our advice continues to be that businesses should be prepared in advance for these changes – new rules will apply irrespective of the outcome of the trade negotiations.

-On Wednesday 30 September, we hosted the most recent of our Brexit Webinar Series which focused on the practical implications for business and insights into what this means from a VAT and Customs perspective and were joined by speakers from both KPMG UK and France as well as Thyme-IT, a dedicated customs declaration software provider.
+On Wednesday 30 September, we hosted a webinar where we focused on the practical implications for business and insights into what this means from a VAT and Customs perspective and were joined by speakers from both KPMG UK and France as well as Thyme-IT, a dedicated customs declaration software provider.

 During this session, we addressed: